State Security Service (Latvia): Security Police

 On 27 December 1994 the regulation of DP was adopted and it tasked DP to organise and conduct foreign intelligence, counterintelligence and other measures in order to prevent or neutralize activities aimed at violent overthrowing of constitutional order or posing other threats to state security, as well as dignitary protection.

 In 1995 the Constitution Protection Bureau (SAB) was established.
 In 2000 DP handed to SAB the foreign intelligence functions, while in 2003 - a part of the counterintelligence functions.

 As a reaction to the global threats posed by the international terrorism, in 2005 the Counterterrorism Centre was established within DP to coordinate counterterrorism measures in Latvia.

 On 8 July 1994 Raimonds Rožkalns was appointed the first head of service and held the post until 14 November 1996.
-On 18 December 1996 Jānis Apelis (1942–2014) was appointed head of service and held the post until 25 August 1999, when Imants Jānis Bekešs (1960) was appointed to the post for the following three months.
-From 21 December 1999 until 7 November 2014 the head of service was Jānis Reiniks (1960).
-On 8 November 2014 the current head of service was appointed - Normunds Mežviets (1973).
+On 18 December 1996 Jānis Apelis (1942–2014) was appointed head of service and held the post until 25 August 1999, when Imants Jānis Bekešs (b.
+1960) was appointed to the post for the following three months.
+From 21 December 1999 until 7 November 2014 the head of service was Jānis Reiniks (b.
+1960).
+On 8 November 2014 the current head of service was appointed - Normunds Mežviets (b.
+1973).

 Functions of VDD

-With the amendments to the Law on State Security Institutions that were adopted in 2018, since 1 January 2019 the former DP is now called the Latvian State Security Service (in Latvian – Valsts drošības dienests, abbreviation - VDD).
-Its current Director General is Normunds Mežviets.
+With the amendments to the Law on State Security Institutions that were adopted in 2018, since 1 January 2019 the former DP is now called the Latvian State Security Service.

 Currently within VDD's remits is counterintelligence and protection of state secrets, protection of the constitutional order, economic security, coordination of counterterrorism measures as well as dignitary protection.
 Among the three Latvian security and intelligence services only VDD is authorised to conduct the pre-trial investigation (initiate criminal proceedings and refer the case for launching criminal prosecution as well as detain persons).

 Counterintelligence

 One of VDD's main responsibilities is counterintelligence.
 The aim of the counterintelligence measures is to identify and prevent the activities of foreign intelligence and security services aimed against the independence of the Republic of Latvia, the scientific, technical and military potential of the State, the interests of national security and other areas of vital importance to the State.

-VDD systematically conducts briefings for state and municipal officials to raise awareness about the hostile intelligence risks.
+VDD systematically conducts briefings for state and municipal officials to raise awareness about hostile actors and other intelligence risks.
 To ensure counterintelligence measures VDD closely cooperates with two other Latvian security and intelligence services as well as foreign partner services.